OpenBB-finance/OpenBB/CONTRIBUTING.md

 ### Add Unit Tests

-This is a vital part of teh contribution process.
+This is a vital part of the contribution process.
 We have a set of unit tests that are run on every Pull Request.
 These tests are located in the `tests` folder.

 Unit tests minimize errors in code and quickly find errors when they do arise.
 Integration tests are standard usage examples, which are also used to identify errors.